Gurobi/gurobi-optimods/docs/source/mods/qubo.rst

 maximum cut, graph coloring, and the partition problem, embeddings into QUBO have been formulated (:footcite:t:`glover2018tutorial`).

-QUBO models are also related to Ising models and therefore used in adiabatic quantum computation, where a physical process called quantum annealing solves them.
+QUBO models are also related to Ising models and used in adiabatic quantum computation, where a physical process called quantum annealing solves the models.
 As a consequence, there is a trend to convert arbitrary combinatorial optimization problems to QUBO models (which is a non-trivial procedure) to solve them finally with a quantum annealer.